Code-Institute-Submissions/ci-milestonetwo/README.md

 * Links - Various links used to get further information and travel routes
 * Graphs - Used to give information to the user about teams success throughout the championships history

+### Features For Future Additions

+I would like to include in future additions the possiblitly for the user to be able to book directly on site without having to visit a third party site.
+Would also like to see the possibility of having a ticket sale or swap for geniune rugby fans.
+But would like to see if possible for the exchanges to on face value only no ticket touts only geniune reasons for swap or exchanges.
+Maybe with the possiblitly of running local competitions for tickets, or match day photos etc.

 ## Technologies Used

 * [HTML] - This is used as the layout to build the website